Irregular Tensor Low-Rank Representation for Hyperspectral Image Representation: Conclusion

 \section{Conclusion}

 In this paper, we have presented a novel irregular tensor low-rank representation model.
-In contrast to existing models, our model is the first one to pursue the low-rank representation for irregular data cubes without unfolding three-dimensional tensors into two-dimensional matrices.
-This enables it to explore the local spatial information of three-dimensional tensors effectively.
-Aditionally, a global regularization term is introduced to enhance the discriminative ability of the representation.
-Last, we provide an iterative algorithm to efficiently solve the proposed problem with excellent empirical convergence.
-On four common datasets, we demonstrate that our model significantly outperforms state-of-the-art methods.
+In contrast to existing models, our model is the first one to pursue discriminative low-rank representation for irregular data cubes without unfolding three-dimensional tensors into two-dimensional matrices.
+This allows our model to effectively capture the local spatial information of the tensors.
+Furthermore, we incorporate a global regularization term to enhance the discriminative ability of the representation.
+Lastly, we provide an iterative algorithm to efficiently solve the proposed problem with excellent empirical convergence.
+Experimental results on four widely-used datasets show that our model significantly outperforms state-of-the-art methods.
+In future work, we plan to integrate deep learning techniques to further enhance performance and explore broader applications of irregular tensor representations in downstream tasks.

+\begin{IEEEbiography}[{ }]{Bo Han} received the B.S. degree in computer science and technology from Southeast University, Nanjing, China, in 2024.
+He is currently pursuing the M.S. degree in intelligent science and technology with Southeast University, Nanjing, China.
+His research interests include weakly supervised learning and multi-label learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yuheng Jia} (Member, IEEE) received the B.S. degree in automation and the M.S. degree in control theory and engineering from Zhengzhou University, Zhengzhou, China, in 2012 and 2015, respectively, and the Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong, China, in 2019.

+He is currently an Associate Professor with the School of Computer Science and Engineering, Southeast University, Nanjing, China.
+His current research interests include machine learning and data representation, such as weakly-supervised learning, high-dimensional data modeling and analysis, and low-rank tensor/matrix approximation and factorization. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hui Liu} received the B.Sc. degree in communication engineering from Central South University, Changsha, China, the M.Eng. degree in computer science from Nanyang Technological University, Singapore, and the Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong.
+From 2014 to 2017, she was a Research Associate with the Maritime Institute, Nanyang Technological University.
+She is currently an Assistant Professor with the Department of Computing and Information Sciences, Saint Francis University, Hong Kong.
+Her current research interests include image processing and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Junhui Hou} (Senior Member, IEEE) is an Associate Professor with the Department of Computer Science, City University of Hong Kong.
+He holds a B.Eng. degree in information engineering (Talented Students Program) from the South China University of Technology, Guangzhou, China (2009), an M.Eng. degree in signal and information processing from Northwestern Polytechnical University, Xi’an, China (2012), and a Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore (2016).
+His research interests are multi-dimensional visual computing.

+Dr. Hou received the Early Career Award from the Hong Kong Research Grants Council in 2018 and the NSFC Excellent Young Scientists Fund in 2024.
+He has served or is serving as an Associate Editor for \textit{IEEE Transactions on Visualization and Computer Graphics}, \textit{IEEE Transactions on Image Processing}, \textit{IEEE Transactions on Multimedia}, and \textit{IEEE Transactions on Circuits and Systems for Video Technology}. \end{IEEEbiography}